 Emerging in 1999, the Houston Texans team filled the void left by the Houston Oilers’ relocation to Nashville.
 The Texans team announced themselves to the league in the 2011 season and won five league titles, making them a formidable presence in the NFL.

 The Houston Texans have a modern, abstract logo featuring a stylized bull’s head.
-The symbol, originally designed in the shape of the Texas flag, is divided into parts, recalling the Texans’ iconic emblem.
-In place of the bull’s eye is a star whose five points symbolize various values important to Texans: tradition, independence, strength, courage, and pride.
+The symbol, originally designed in the shape of the Texas flag, is divided into parts that recall the Texans’ iconic emblem.
+In place of the bull’s-eye is a star whose five points symbolize values important to Texans: tradition, independence, strength, courage, and pride.

 The presence of the Lone Star evokes the state’s historical symbols while also representing the virtues that drive the team.
-The selection of these five virtues emphasizes the philosophical foundations upon which the team is built, attracting fans and reinforcing its uniqueness in a crowded sports market.
+The selection of these five virtues underscores the team’s philosophical foundations, attracting fans and reinforcing its uniqueness in a crowded sports market.

 Detroit Lions